 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-Bland is out.
-The 2005 Kia Spectra makes a styling statement; not a busy, fussy one, but one that's clean, with sculpted character lines and interesting surface planes that set the car apart from the look-alike, safely conservative econo-box class.
+The Kia Spectra makes a styling statement, not a busy, fussy one, but one that's clean, with sculpted character lines and interesting surface planes that set the car apart from the look-alike, safely conservative econo-box class.

-A sharp groove etched into the Spectra's side and running from directly over the front wheel well all the way to the hindmost portions of the rear quarter panel accentuates its wedge shape.
+A sharp groove etched into the side accentuates Spectra's wedge shape.
 Embedding the door handles in the groove reduces clutter.
-The added two inches of wheelbase appear to have been dedicated to widening the rear door opening.
 Clearly defined fender blisters add sportiness to the wheel openings.
-The beltline beneath the nicely arched side windows grows out of the front fender blister and runs past the rear side window where it draws a distinct line between the car's lower and upper body.
-An understated rocker panel flares outward beneath the doors, visually pulling the car's body closer to the ground.
 One stylistic hiccup is the rear fender blister, which isn't as well proportioned to the surrounding body panel as is the front blister and leaves the rear wheel looking undersized.
 Badging is minimal, confined to a Kia logo centered in the grille and above the rear license plate.

 On the sedan, the arched roof flows gently into the deck via a soft, flowing sail panel.
 Then the back end draws all the various geometrics into a pleasing departure.
 The backlight (rear windscreen) is more steeply sloped, flowing more smoothly into a shorter deck.
 The deck lid ends in a sharp crease filling the arc between the large, angular taillights, from which it drops almost vertically from a slight indentation to the fully integrated rear bumper fascia.
 A large depression scooped out of the vertical trunk panel houses the rear license plate.

-The Spectra5 makes an even bolder statement.
-It's nearly six inches shorter than the sedan, and exactly the same height; but its roof extends almost to its rear bumper, falling gently in height as it does, and visually separating from the more rapidly declining tops of the windows.
-The roof finally terminates in a bulky spoiler that looks as if it could actually enhance fuel economy while keeping the rear window clean.
-As with the popular Volkswagen Golf, there are no quarter windows behind the rear door glass, although on the Spectra5 a black plastic panel visually extends the door windows into the sail panel.
+The Spectra5 makes a bolder statement.
+It's nearly six inches shorter than the sedan, and exactly the same height, but its roof extends almost to its rear bumper, falling gently in height as it does, and visually separating from the more rapidly declining tops of the windows.
+The roof terminates in a bulky spoiler that looks as if it could actually enhance fuel economy while keeping the rear window clean.
+There are no quarter windows behind the rear door glass, although on the Spectra5 a black plastic panel visually extends the door windows into the sail panel.
 The result, in our eyes, is less than aesthetically pleasing, with neither the distinctive identity of the Golf, the breezy style of the Mazda3, nor the sexy sass of the Elantra hatchback offered by Hyundai a few years ago.
 But Kia says the shape maximizes interior volume.